 Regulatory affairs and readability guidelines

-Patient/medicine information leaflets and labelling, are regulated and subject to laws, they have to be designed, written, structured and tested against directive guidelines.
+Patient/medicine information leaflets are regulated and subject to laws, they have to be designed, written, structured and tested against directive guidelines and people.

 The Information Standard